streamlit/streamlit/README.md

 **The fastest way to build and share data apps.**

 Streamlit lets you turn data scripts into shareable web apps in minutes, not weeks.
 It’s all Python, open-source, and free!
-And once you’ve created an app you can use our [Community cloud platform](https://streamlit.io/cloud) to deploy, manage, and share your app!
+And once you’ve created an app you can use our [Community Cloud platform](https://streamlit.io/cloud) to deploy, manage, and share your app!

 ![Example of live coding an app in Streamlit|635x380](https://github.com/streamlit/docs/raw/main/public/images/Streamlit_overview.gif)